-AACSB: Analytic Accessibility: Keyboard Navigation Blooms: Remember Difficulty: 1 Easy Learning Objective: 02-03 Understand why the strategic initiatives taken at various organizational levels must be tightly coordinated to achieve companywide performance targets.
-Topic: A Company's Strategy-Making Hierarchy
+AACSB: Analytical Thinking Accessibility: Keyboard Navigation Blooms: Remember

+Learning Objective: 02-03 Understand why the strategic initiatives taken at various organizational levels must be tightly coordinated

-- 40. Which of the following is not among the principal managerial tasks associated with managing the strategy execution process? - A. Ensuring that policies and procedures facilitate rather than impede effective execution - B. Creating a company culture and work climate conducive to successful strategy implementation and execution - C. Surveying employees on how employee job satisfaction can be improved - D. Exerting the internal leadership needed to drive implementation forward - E. Tying rewards and incentives directly to the achievement of performance objectives
+- 40. Which of the following is not among the principal managerial tasks associated with managing the strategy execution process? - A. ensuring that policies and procedures facilitate rather than impede effective execution - B. creating a company culture and work climate conducive to successful strategy implementation and execution - C. surveying employees on how employee job satisfaction can be improved - D. exerting the internal leadership needed to drive implementation forward - E. tying rewards and incentives directly to the achievement of performance objectives